balapriyac/30-Days-of-C/README.md

 # 📋 30 Days of C
->A comprehensive path for the revision of C fundamentals
+> A comprehensive path to revise the fundamentals of programming with C

 | Day # |  Topics Covered| Summary|
 |-------|---------------|-------|